lukemt/obsidian-feeds/README.md

-# obsidian-feeds
+# Feeds

 Create feeds of topic-specific bullet points in Obsidian.

+## Requirements

+Feeds requires the [Dataview](https://obsidian.md/plugins?id=dataview) plugin to be installed.
+You can install it from the Community plugins.

 ## Installation

 ### Community plugin

-We are working on getting the plugin installable through community plugins.
+We are working on getting the plugin installable through Community plugins.

 ### BRAT